About Us

 Reporters Shield was developed by investigative journalists at the Organized Crime and Corruption Reporting Project and lawyers from the Cyrus R. Vance Center for International Justice, with assistance and support from insurance specialists.
 Pro bono legal support was provided by the law firms of Proskauer, Primmer Piper Eggleston & Cramer PC, and Weil, Gotshal & Manges LLP.

-Reporters Shield is a U.S.-based nonprofit organization.
-USAID is contributing up to $9 million in seed funding for the program to support non-U.S. media.
-Private donor contributions fund the program to support U.S. media.
+Reporters Shield is an independent U.S.-based nonprofit, funded through its members and by donations from donors.
+USAID has contributed up to $9 million in seed funding for the program to support non-U.S. media.
+Private donor contributions fund the program to support both U.S. and non-U.S. media.

 For more information, contact info@reporters-shield.org or Startup Director Peter Noorlander at executive.director@reporters-shield.org.